 Why does the app only monitor itself?

 Apple restricts what each app can do.
 Our app cannot monitor what other apps do (like Safari, YouTube, Facebook, etc.).
 It can only monitor itself.
-(Update for 2016: Later this year, we plan to release our brand new, completely overhauled Covenant Eyes Accountability app for iPhone® and iPad®.
-Our patent pending technology extends accountability coverage on the iPhone and iPad in ways that no one else can.
-Sign up to be notified when the new version is ready.)
+(Update for 2017: We just released our brand new, completely overhauled Covenant Eyes Accountability app for iPhone® and iPad®.
+Our patent-pending technology extends accountability coverage on the iPhone and iPad in ways that no one else can.
+Learn more about the new app.)

 This is why our app was designed to work hand-in-hand with your device’s built-in safety features.